VaporeonScripts/pack-commit/README.md

 - `config.fish` is gitignored so your personal paths and Discord link never end up committed if you fork/publish this tool.
 - The sync step uses `rsync -a --delete`, which mirrors folders exactly — including removing files from the destination that no longer exist in the source.
 This is intentional (so deleted configs actually get removed from the repo), but be aware of it.
-- Before pushing, the script runs `git pull --rebase` automatically to avoid rejected pushes from diverged branches.
-If a real conflict comes up, it stops and tells you exactly what to run to resolve it manually.
+- Before pushing, the script only runs `git pull --rebase` if the remote actually has new commits — no wasted work if you're already up to date.
+When a rebase genuinely is needed and you have uncommitted changes sitting around (e.g. from a `skip`ped commit round), they're automatically stashed first and restored afterward, with the stashed/restored files shown for visibility.
+If a real conflict comes up during the rebase, it stops and tells you exactly what to run to resolve it manually.
 - `undo` and `amend` only ever act on the single most recent commit — they won't reach further back into history.